luyangliuable/coding-notes/mlops/systematic-mapping-study/notes/reading/Towards Automation for MLOps: An Exploratory Study of Bot Usage in Deep Learning Libraries.md

 Challenges in MLOps Adoption: Practitioners face automation-related challenges and often lack knowledge on how to apply software engineering practices to ML development and deployment tasks.

-Role of Bots: Bots can play a crucial role in making the ML development process efficient by automating various tasks.
+Use of Bots: Bots can play a crucial role in making the ML development process efficient by automating various tasks.
 Studying their usage in established ML projects can offer insights for other practitioners.

 Research Study: The authors have conducted an empirical study on 135 issue reports from three prominent deep learning libraries - Keras, PyTorch, and Tensorflow.
 The primary goal is to identify development tasks that bots automate in these projects.